erroronline1/caro/readme.md

 names[] = "^(caro|search|false|null|sharepoint|selectedID|component|users|context|form|form_name|form_id|bundle)$" ; literal terms |-separated

 [lifespan]
-sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted order = 182 ; DAYS, after these orders marked as received but not archived will be deleted idle = 1440 ; SECONDS after which a session expires without intermittend request training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews mdr14_sample_interval = 365 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value
+idle = 2700 ; SECONDS after which a session expires without intermittend request mdr14_sample_interval = 365 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1825 ; DAYS until a new sample check on the same product is allowed as default value order = 182 ; DAYS, after these orders marked as received but not archived will be deleted sharepoint =  48 ; HOURS, after these files will be deleted tmp =  24 ; HOURS, after these files will be deleted training_renewal = 365 ; DAYS until a training expires, warning per header colour in overviews

 ; probability factor for similarity of texts in percent [likeliness] consumables_article_no_similarity = 70 ; percent
+csvprocessor_source_encoding = 'ISO-8859-1, ISO-8859-3, ISO-8859-15, UTF-8'
 file_search_similarity = 50 ; percent
 records_search_similarity = 20 ; percent
-csvprocessor_source_encoding = 'ISO-8859-1, ISO-8859-3, ISO-8859-15, UTF-8'

 [limits]
+form_image = 2048 ; max pixels on longer side
 identifier = 128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
-17 characters will be appended by default for a timestamp max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered user_image = 256 ; max pixels on longer side order_approvalsignature_image = 2048 ; max pixels on longer side form_image = 2048 ; max pixels on longer side record_image = 2048 ; max pixels on longer side risk_acceptance_level = 2 ; product of probability times damage to be highlighted
+17 characters will be appended by default for a timestamp max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered order_approvalsignature_image = 2048 ; max pixels on longer side record_image = 2048 ; max pixels on longer side risk_acceptance_level = 2 ; product of probability times damage to be highlighted user_image = 256 ; max pixels on longer side

 ; permissions based of and matching languages.xx.ini permissions ; dynamic handling for modules and methods